jakegoldman/final_project_2/README.md

 6. Use the textbox to search for a specific protein.
 7. If you want to reset the zoom and forces press the 'r' key.
 8. If you want to quit the program, press 'q'.
+9. If you want to examine a different cluster, go into the code and change the variable clusternum in the setup function (line 22).